Mythologos/ND-DLC-Tools/README.md

 The final script we present for dataset cleaning and formatting takes a Lace OCR file as input.
 It saves the resulting TSV file as a set of cropped images and ground truth transcription text files.
-In this format, the data becomes suitable for use in training models with OCR engines like Tesseract and Calamari.
+In this format, the data becomes suitable for use in training models with OCR engines like Tesseract (Smith, 2007) and Calamari (Wick, 2020).

 ```
 >>> python lace_ocr_training_generator.py -h